Buy our dog digital book bundle and prevent common accidents.

 Pickup truck beds are a popular spot for dogs, especially during warmer months.
 But, they are a dangerous spot for dogs if they aren’t secured properly — and so often they aren’t secured at all.
 A dog that isn’t secured properly is likely to jump or be thrown from the bed, causing serious injury or death.

-Even if you’re unable to afford one of the CPS certified restraints, having your dog restrained in the car in any way is better than not at all.
-But, keep in mind if you want to ensure the best level of protection in a crash, go with a restraint system tested and certified by CPS.
+Even if you’re unable to afford one of the CPS-certified restraints, having your dog restrained in the car in any way is better than not at all.
+But keep in mind if you want to ensure the best level of protection in a crash, go with a restraint system tested and certified to withstand a car accident.

 About the author